Go to content

 How to measure the front suspension route

-We can know the route by measuring the length between the upper and the lower end of the fork bars.
+We can know the route by measuring the length between the end superior and the lower of the fork bars.
 The bars are the finest tubes that sink into the bottles (or thicker tubes).
 More route, the suspension fork will have more ability to absorb potholes, impacts, etc. But, as a counterpart, add weight and subtract stiffness to the structure.

 How to measure the rear suspension route

 In this case it does not correspond to the length of the bar that sinks into the body of the shock absorber.
-That is known as a career.
+That is known as carrera.
 The route depends on the construction of the trench or rear triangle of the bicycle.
 This has connecting rods and turning points that can multiply or reduce the total route, depending on the scheme.
-Thus, there may be bicycles with the same shock absorber race but different swingarm, which ends up modifying the total suspension route.
+Thus, there may be bicycles with the same carrera of shock absorber but different tilting, which ends up modifying the total suspension route.
 The most practical in matters of measurement is to consult the tour data given by the manufacturer, which are usually reliable.
 But it is also possible to measure the rear suspension route with a simple method:

 1. Put the bike face down and place it parallel to the wall.
-In it make a small mark of the upper end of the rear wheel.
+In it make a small mark of the end superior of the rear wheel.

-2. Then remove the air of the shock absorber and have the wheel down.
+2. Then remove the shock absorber air and have the wheel down.
 Once you have capped the position in which the wheel was left.

 3. Finally, it measures the distance between one brand and another and so you will get the effective route.